 “Fear is an unpleasant often strong emotion caused by anticipation or awareness of danger (Merriam-Webster).”
-As a dictionary definition (and that’s what it is) it works, but we need to be more precise.
+As a dictionary definition (and that’s what it is), it works, but we need to be more precise.

 Emotions are experienced and expressed at three different levels: (1) the psychological level, (2) the neurophysiological level, and (3) the behavioral level.
 All three aspects are present in all emotions.
-While psychologists focus on the first level and psychiatrists on the second, ethologists focus on the third.
+While psychologists focus on the first level and psychiatrists on the second, ethologists concentrate on the third.

 “The main function of fear and anxiety is to act as a signal of danger, threat, or motivational conflict, and to trigger appropriate adaptive responses.
 For some authors, fear and anxiety are indistinguishable, whereas others believe that they are distinct phenomena.”
 (Steimer).
-This is a short, precise and strong definition.
+That is a short, precise, and strong definition.
 It gives us the function of fear and points out an important distinction to a related term, anxiety, which “[…] is a generalized response to an unknown threat or internal conflict, whereas fear is focused on known external danger.”

-“Fearful behavior is behavior directed toward the elimination of an incoming threat, e.g. fleeing, freezing or hiding.
-Submissive behavior is behavior directed toward the elimination of a social-threat from a mate, i.e. losing temporary access to a resource without incurring injury, e.g., and highly depending on species, lying down on the back, assuming a low-profile body posture, or turning the neck away.”
+“Fearful behavior is behavior directed toward the elimination of an incoming threat, e.g., fleeing, freezing, or hiding.
+Submissive behavior is behavior directed toward the elimination of a social-threat from a mate, i.e., losing temporary access to a resource without incurring injury, e.g., and highly depending on species, lying down on the back, assuming a low-profile body posture, or turning the neck away.”

 My definition is identical to Steimer’s, only focusing on the behavior and compiling all triggering factors under one label, threats.
 Moreover, I prefer to pinpoint the distinction to the related submissive behavior (instead of anxiety).
 Mine is a more extreme ethological definition and has the advantage of adding an explanation of submissive behavior.
 Steiner’s has the advantage of relating to anxiety and is more likely to be adopted by human psychologists and psychiatrists.